Historical Records Scanning and Preservation: Archiving The Past

 Accessibility

 Physical records can only exist in one place at a time.
-Digitization allows researchers, students, and the public to access historical materials from multiple locations without needing to visit an archive in person.
+Digitization allows researchers, students, and the public to access historical materials from any location.
+Many institutions now use these digital files to build public-facing online archives, ensuring that rare collections are available for global research without needing to visit a physical facility.

 Dissemination